 For each word chosen to be included in the dictionary, the word is in bold on the left side of the page and the synonyms for that word if included are listed smaller underneath it.
 The page then has an illustration to describe the word and a sketch of a child signing it.
 There is an extensive introduction and details about how American Sign Language works as a language (i.e., grammar notes!) to help parents who may have purchased in hopes of teaching ASL to a non-verbal child.

-The digital review copy of the ASL Dictionary was beautiful on my tablet: bright colors, bright and clear pictures, and also easy to understand hand sketches for the signs.
+The digital review copy of the ASL Dictionary was beautiful on my tablet: bright colors, bright and clear pictures, and also easy-to-understand hand sketches for the signs.
 But because I was so interested in this book, I also found a physical copy so I could see how it appeared in hardback format.
 It is even more beautiful in real life.
 The cover is designed with a hologram on the top that changes as you move the book.
 Perfect for a language that has such obvious motion.
 The pages in the book are full, and because the pictures and pages are so colorful, it is delightful to look through.

-Finally, the extra special bonus is that there is a DVD-ROM that one can put in the computer to see people actually signing these words.
+Finally, the extra special bonus is that there is a DVD-ROM that one can put on the computer to see people actually signing these words.
 That is, if the pictures don’t seem clear enough.
 The pictures are very clear, but let’s face it, seeing a person signing is always the best choice for learning ASL!

 The Gallaudet Children’s Dictionary of American Sign Language is an absolutely excellent reference for parents who are seeking to learn sign language to teach children, whether those children are autistic, deaf, or nonverbal for any reason.
 It would be great for the teacher seeking a resource for her students to use.
 And as a mom of children who enjoy sign language and as a person who knows sign language in general, I look forward to adding this to my home library, so that my children can browse through it and enjoy learning new signs.